hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 **Weight:** 1100 grams
 **Fabric:**  Kerlon 600

 The Hilleberg Enan is the ultralight model of the Akto.
 If you don't require much space and use your tent only during the warmer months (3-season) then the Hilleberg Enan might be a good option.
 This type of tent is good for fast pack and go.
-If you are more into base camping, are very tall or want to have more space e.g. during a longer period of rain then the Hilleberg Anjan 2 or the Hilleberg Unna would be a better choice.
+If you are more into base camping, are very tall or want to have more space e.g. during a longer period of rain then the Hilleberg Nallo would be a better choice.
 The Enan has a mesh on one end which should provide great ventilation if pitched in wind direction.

 <a href="http://www.moosejaw.com/moosejaw/shop/product_Hilleberg-Enan-1-Person-Tent_10274355_10208_10000001_-1_"><button type="button" class="btn btn-danger">Read more about the Hilleberg Enan</button></a>